transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 This section of the ADR is new addition as this particular ADR does not have any other considered alternatives.
 This section may appear in future ADRs that follow a similar process.
 This decision has some specific risks involved related to its technical implementation.
-Specific guardrails must exist otherwise this decision's risks will become a problem for the maintenance of this application.
+Specific guardrails must exist, otherwise this decision's risks will become a problem for the maintenance of this application.

 ### Roles restricted to non-production environments